React Native

 Next, install Triplit's packages:

-npm i @triplit/client @triplit/react
+npm i @triplit/client @triplit/react-native

 npm i @triplit/cli --save-dev